Yank Crime

-Yank Crime is the second and final album by the San Diego, California post-hardcore band Drive Like Jehu, released on April 26 1994 by Interscope Records.
+Yank Crime is the second and final album by the San Diego, California post-hardcore band Drive Like Jehu, released on April 26, 1994, by Interscope Records.
 It was the band's major-label debut and its artwork was created by singer/guitarist Rick Froberg.
 The band toured in support of the album but then quietly disbanded the following year as the members moved off to pursue other interests.

 In later years, as guitarist John Reis found international recognition with his band Rocket from the Crypt, a gradually growing audience began to pinpoint Drive Like Jehu's music as a catalyst for the eclectic San Diego music scene and the emerging national emo scene of the 1990s.
 In 2003 Reis re-released Yank Crime on his Swami Records label, including on it the songs from the band's "Hand Over Fist" / "Bullet Train to Vegas" single and the original version of "Sinews" that had appeared on the compilation Head Start to Purgatory.

 Reception

 Initial

 Initial reviews of Yank Crime were largely positive.
 Shortly after the album's release, The Stanford Dailys Andy Radin called it "a '90s classic" and singled out the song "Super Unison" as its best track ("its raucous first half lead[s] into a long, quiet build-up into a short, intense, orgiastic conclusion").
 Writing for The Boston Phoenix, Kevin McDonough noted that "[a] maelstrom of guitar and drums propel all nine songs, so it hardly matters that the arrangements aren't filled with many surprises: the high-quality production (by the band) along with the steady beat and insane shouting vocal style of Rick Froberg put this album a cut above the usual thrash fest."
-In Trouser Press' Rocket from the Crypt-entry, Deborah Sprague finds the "more viscerally fractious" album "a good deal more compelling: “Here Come the Rome Plows” and the disorienting “Luau” find Froberg sounding like a man pleading for help as the guitar undertow pulls him down for the third and final time."
+In Trouser Press, Deborah Sprague found the "more viscerally fractious" album "a good deal more compelling: “Here Come the Rome Plows” and the disorienting “Luau” find Froberg sounding like a man pleading for help as the guitar undertow pulls him down for the third and final time."

 Its reception in the British music press was similarly positive.
 Melody Maker published a rave review of the album from Cathi Unsworth, who described it as "the kind of gut-quaking, elegant sonic violence we Brits find so hard to emulate without being bogged down in too many layers of depression or aloof cool.
 It's [sic] is an instinctive, lip-curling and goddamn exhilarating good rumble."
 A more mixed review came from Select, with critic Andrew Perry calling the album a "naggingly unpoppy take on post-hardcore power play" in comparison to Rocket from the Crypt that "fall[s] into an occasionally dreary middle ground between Superchunk and Fugazi."